 The LRCWA seeks to promote equal opportunity for all persons.
 The Commission is committed to eliminating and ensuring the absence of discrimination in employment on the ground of sex, marital status, pregnancy, family responsibility or family status, race, religious or political conviction, impairment or age.
-The Commission's only full time regular employee and part-time Finance Officer are both women and of the 16 temporary staff employed during the 2002-2003 Financial Year, 14 (or 87.5%) were women.
-The Commission also has in place an equal opportunity management plan for 2001-2004, which recognises that a diverse workforce and diversity management is part of the solution to the successful implementation of workplace reform and cultural change.
+The Commission currently employs one full-time regular employee and one part-time Finance Officer who are both women and during the 2003/04 Financial Year it employed nine temporary staff.

+The Commission also has in place an equal opportunity management plan for 2001-2004, which recognises that a diverse workforce and diversity management are part of the solution to the successful implementation of workplace reform and cultural change.

-Language and Cultural Diversity Outcomes and Youth Outcomes
+Language and Cultural Diversity Outcomes